MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language-bash}

 This command will bring up an interactive prompt which asks questions about your project.
 Here, the prompt is given first, followed by the default value in square brackets.
+The first question will be on your project name.
+You have very cleverly decided to give it the name `molecool` (it's like molecule, but with `cool` instead, because of your cool visualizations - get it?)

 Answer the questions according to the following.
 If nothing is given after the colon (`:`), hit enter to use the default value.
 ~~~
-project_name [ProjectName]: molssi_devops
+project_name [ProjectName]: molecool
-repo_name [molssi_devops]:
+repo_name [molecool]:
-first_module_name [molssi_devops]: molssi_math
+first_module_name [molecool]: measure
 author_name [Your name (or your organization/company/team)]: *YOUR_NAME_HERE*
 author_email [Your email (or your organization/company/team)]: *YOUR_EMAIL_ADDRESS_HERE*
-description [A short description of the project.]: A sample repository for the MolSSI devops workshop
+description [A short description of the project.]: A Python package for analyzing and visualizing xyz files.
+For MolSSI Workshop Python Package development workshop.

 Select open_source_license:
 1 - MIT